ATD 1-LAW

 Government bodies.

-TRUE OR FALSE: Under a cooperation sole, only one person may occupy the position at any point in time, whereas, a corporation aggregate has multiple members at any given time.
+TRUE or FALSE: Under a cooperation sole, only one person may occupy the position at any point in time, whereas a corporation aggregate has multiple members at any given time.

 True